Zulker-Nien/teebay/README.md

 Let's you buy a product once the confirm modal is clicked

-#### Apollo Caching here helps to update the cache information and show an instantaneous result.
+#### (Apollo Caching here helps to update the cache information and show an instantaneous result.)

 #### - deleteProduct

 Let's you delete product data based on the id clicked

-#### Apollo Caching here helps to evict the cache information and show an instantaneous result.
+#### (Apollo Caching here helps to evict the cache information and show an instantaneous result.)

 #### - editProduct

-This query takes an id from the selected product and runs a mutation to update the product#### Apollo #### ApolloCaching here helps to update the cache information and show an instantaneous result.
+This query takes an id from the selected product and runs a mutation to update the product

+#### (Apollo Caching here helps to update the cache information and show an instantaneous result.)

 #### - getAllProducts